vericast/conda-mirror/README.md

   -k, --insecure        Allow conda to perform "insecure" SSL connections and
                         transfers.
 Equivalent to setting 'ssl_verify' to
                         'false'.
+  --max-retries MAX_RETRIES
+                        Maximum number of retries before a download error is reraised, defaults to 100
 ```

 ## Example Usage